Crown 0

 Predicted Grade:

 This is the grade that we believe your child is currently most likely to achieve at the end of Year 11 based on their current attainment and effort both in and out of the classroom.
-This can change over time.
+This will change over time depending on your child’s work in class, homework and assessments.

 Working-at Grade (Year 11 only):